Welcome to Class 10

 Welcome back to a new half term!

-Our topic this half term will have a geography theme.
-We will be exploring the seven different continents comparing the habitats and lifestyles of the inhabitants.
-We will be looking at how to use atlases and maps, including coordinates and compass points.
-Children will describe, compare and contrast different places around the world and develop their knowledge of countries and capital cities.
+Our topic this half term will have a geography and history theme.
+We will be exploring Ancient Greece and reading a wide range of Greek myths and legends .
+We will be looking at the climate and terrain of Greece and comparing maps of Ancient Greece with Modern Greece.
+Children will describe, compare and contrast Athens with Sparta and learn about democracy.
 The children will produce creative work, exploring their ideas and recording their experiences.
 This will be through a cross curricular set of activities which all relate to our topic.

 In PE, the children will have two PE lessons per week.
-Indoor PE will consist of Dance focusing on body shape and movement.
+Indoor PE will consist of dance in preparation for the end of year performance.

 Outdoor PE will be developing skills ready for Sports Day.

 Our P.E. days are Monday for outdoor P.E. and Friday for indoor P.E.
 Please make sure your child has appropriate kit, including trainers, in school at all times.
 For safety please ensure children with long hair have it tied up and if they wear earrings these are removed if possible.
 Thank you.